krux/aws-analysis-tools/README.md

 Following options have changed:
 - To specify a region, use option --boto-region instead of -r or --region.
 - To specify log level, use option --log-level instead of -v or --verbose.
+- Filters are case sensitive, eg "-n krux" will not work if the name of the instance is "Krux"

 volumes.py